What is Fund Flow Analysis?

 Determining Changes in Working Capital

-Once you’ve got the accounts, you should have a good look into the movement of working capital in the company.
+Once you’ve got the accounts, you should have a good look at the movement of working capital in the company.
 Working capital is the money a company holds for everyday needs.
-From the perspective of how it looks in different time periods, you are able to determine whether the company can afford its immediate expenses or it may be suffering from cash flow problems.
+Determining changes in working capital involves comparing two periods to identify whether the company can meet its immediate obligations or faces liquidity risks.

 For instance, an increase in working capital suggests that the company has more resources available to meet short-term obligations, while a decrease may indicate cash flow problems.